lyne-design-system/lyne-icons/Figma-Guidelines.md

 - Variant property may only consist out of 1 property, which must be named `size`
 - Naming Convention for Variants: should only contain variant property value, e.g.: `small`, `medium`, `large`

-### Naming conventions
+### Naming Conventions
 - Variant parent becomes main name for the icon
 - Variant parent + variant name becomes name for the icon. e.g.:
 	- variant parent: lyne-warning-light
 	- variant name: small:
   -> icon-name: `lyne-warning-light-small`

-### Keywording
+### Add Keywords as Metadata
 - Description of Variant parent: An Object can be placed as description
-	- Keywords may be entered in the description field of the variant parent, comma-separated, like so: `{keywords: "key1, key2"}`
+	- Keywords can get added in the description field of the variant parent, comma-separated, like so: `{keywords: "key1, key2"}`

 ### Drawing Icons
 - Icon Paths must be combined.
-This combined path must be the only Children of the Icon component.
+This combined path must be the only child element of the icon component.

-### File & Page structrue
+### File & Page structure

-- Icon Types are separated by different pages in the same figma file.
-These Icon Type names are used to structure the Icons in the Figma Library as well on the documentation of the Design System.
+- Icon Types should be separated on different pages in the same figma file.
+These Icon Type names will get used to structure the Icons in the Figma Library as well as on the documentation platform.
 	- `UI Icons`
 	- `Pictograms`
 	- `Timetable Icons`
 	...

-- Icon Categories are structured on different Frames inside a Page.
-These Icon Categories names are used to structure the Icons in the Figma Library as well on the documentation of the Design System. e.g. for UI Icons:
+- Icon Categories should be separated on different frames inside a page.
+These Icon Categories names will get used to structure the Icons in the Figma Library as well as on the documentation platform (e.g., for UI Icons):
 	- `Basic`
 	- `Leisure`
 	- `Arrows`
 	...

-- When publishing a library, Editor must enter an appropriate Description according to semantic-commit.
+- When publishing a library, the editor must enter an appropriate description according to semantic-commit.

-- Names with leading underscore are ignored for Pages, Frames, Components, Variants
+- Names with leading underscore will get ignored for Pages, Frames, Components, Variants.

 # TODO: Code